 If the Amended 2021 Plan is approved, we intend to use the shares authorized under the Amended 2021 Plan to continue our practice of incentivizing key individuals through equity grants.
 We currently anticipate that the 8,000,000 shares proposed for stockholder approval under the Amended 2021 Plan, combined with the shares available for future awards from the 2021 Plan and the Evergreen Feature, will last for about the next one to two years of grants under the Amended 2021 Plan, based on our historic grant rates and the approximate current share price (but could last for a different period of time if actual practice does not match recent rates or our share price changes materially).
-As noted below, our Compensation Committee would retain full discretion under the Amended 2021 Plan.
+As noted below, our Compensation Committee would retain full discretion under the Amended 2021 Plan to determine the number and amount of awards to be granted under the Amended 2021 Plan, subject to the terms of the Amended 2021 Plan.
 Apart from the information described below, future benefits that may be received by holders under the Amended 2021 Plan are not determinable at this time.